rickzh-ops/Unicycle_Mujoco_Simulation/README.md

-# MuJoCo Environment Setup Guide
+# I. MuJoCo Environment Setup Guide

-This guide provides step-by-step instructions to set up a physics simulation environment using MuJoCo and Conda.
+This section provides step-by-step instructions to set up a physics simulation environment using MuJoCo and Conda.

 ## Tbale of Contents
 1. [Prerequisites](#1-prerequisites)